UglyStickman/QuickHardSurface/README.md

 # Quick Hard Surface
-A Blender addon for a more efficient hard surface modelling workflow The following Features are currently supported:
+A Blender addon for a more efficient hard surface modelling workflow.
+The following Features are currently supported:

 1. Make QHS Object: